Boppin'

 Boppin' is a puzzle video game created by Jennifer Diane Reitz in 1991, developed under the company name Accursed Toys and published by Karmasoft for the Amiga computer.
 Around that time Karmasoft held a level design contest.
 The game sold poorly with 284 copies, so Jennifer got it republished by Apogee Software (now known as 3D Realms) with up to 256 colors on screen.
 Due to mature content containing blood and seppuku, Apogee included a disclaimer in the manual that the game contained potentially offensive imagery, as well as part of a manifesto from Accursed Toys stating that their games were produced for an audience of adult gamers who are mostly 25 and older.

+In January 2026, the game was updated to work for Windows 10 and up.

 Plot

 The game takes place in a multiverse where fictional universes exist mostly from the minds and dreams of people.
 One such universe called Arcapaedia is inhabited by video game characters, especially the two stick-figured, triangle-headed Yeet and Boik.
-However, all the arcade games have been diminished due to the lack of bad guys and villains taken away by the puristic Hunnybunz Family.
+However, all the arcade games have been diminished due to the lack of bad guys and villains taken away by the puritanical Hunnybunz Family.
 Since heroes and good guys are not able to rescue the missing characters, Yeet and Boik having a neutral alignment set off to thwart Hunnybunz, his wife, and his lovechild's intentions.